- Which documents to check when looking at a used car

 If you're still not sure, if you have the details in the paperwork don't be afraid to ring the garages that tested the car.
 Ask if they have any more information about the car you're looking at.

-Used car check: Service history
+Service history check

 You're looking for a full and comprehensive service history, ensuring the service book is fully stamped and that the services have been done at the correct points.